 Our key objectives in dealing with anti social behaviour are linked to Derby Homes' Strategic Objectives.
-To achieve our Estates Pride objective we will work in partnership with the Community Safety Partnership to deliver cleaner, greener, safer initiatives in priority areas, and we will put resources into place to support vulnerable tenants.
+To achieve our Estates Pride objective Wwe will work in partnership with the Community Safety Partnership to deliver cleaner, greener, safer to deliver initiatives in priority areas, and we will put resources into place to support vulnerable tenants.

-As part of our Equality and Diversity objective, we will monitor access to our service through equalities impact assessments and customer profiling.
+As part of our Equality and Diversity objective, we We will monitor access to our service through equalities impact assessments and customer profiling.

-- We have a zero tolerance approach to anti social behaviour in our neighbourhoods.
-This means that when anti social behaviour is reported to us, we will always act promptly and in line with our procedures and service standards. - We encourage residents to tell us about anti social behaviour by making sure our reporting process is clear and easy to access for all our customers, and we take a proactive approach to communicating with residents.
-For instance, we offer help for tenants who prefer to receive information in a language other than English, and provide Dictaphones as an alternative to providing written evidence. - When residents access our services, we will explain to them what action we will take and provide them with as much help and advice as they need to support them throughout their experience of anti social behaviour.
-We will also support any perpetrator of anti social behaviour who is vulnerable by referring them to specialist support agencies, recognising that it is possible to change core behaviour to the point where it becomes acceptable.
+We have a zero tolerance approach to anti social behaviour in our neighbourhoods.
+This means that when anti social behaviour is reported to us, we will always act promptly and in line with our procedures and service standards.

-- We recognise that prevention is better than cure.
+- We encourage residents to tell us about anti social behaviour by making sure our reporting process is clear and easy to access for all our customers, and we take a proactive approach to communicating with residents.
+For instance, we offer help for tenants who prefer to receive information in different formats and ensure that there are a variety of ways in which to report incidents. a language other than English, and provide Dictaphones as an alternative to providing written evidence. - When residents access our services, we will explain to them what action we will take and provide them with as much help and advice as they need to support them throughout their experience of anti social behaviour.
+We will also support any alleged perpetrator of anti social behaviour who is vulnerable by referring them to specialist support agencies, recognising that it is possible to change core behaviour to the point where it becomes acceptable. - We recognise that prevention is better than cure.
 We adopt a partnership approach in dealing with anti social behaviour and take action that is appropriate and proportionate to the specific complaint.
 We particularly encourage the use of our independent mediation service and promote early intervention to resolve as many anti social behaviour complaints as possible through non-legal means. - Our core activities are based on strong partnership working which enable partners to share intelligence and work together to solve problems more efficiently.
-An example of this is the Community Watch Patrol service that deters and prevents crime and anti social behaviour and reassures our residents.
+An example of this is the Community Watch Patrol service that deters and prevents crime and anti-social behaviour and reassures our residents.
 We regularly review the effectiveness of our practices and introduce new evidence based initiatives. - We are compliant with the RESPECT standard, and closely monitor the quality and effectiveness of our service by setting challenging performance targets for staff.
-We also send a customer satisfaction survey to each complainant and carry out 'customer journey' analysis to help us understand the customer experience. - We deliver an effective and efficient service and strive to offer best value for money by seeking out good practice and investing in the professional development of our staff to enable them to deliver excellent services.
+We also send a customer satisfaction survey to each complainants to learn from them to improve our service. and carry out 'customer journey' analysis to help us understand the customer experience.
+We regularly review the effectiveness of our practices and introduce new evidence based initiatives. - We deliver an effective and efficient service and strive to offer best value for money by seeking out good practice and investing in the professional development of our staff to enable them to deliver excellent services.